KSKeerthivasan/Gallery/README.md

         modalImg.alt = img.alt;
       });
     });

-    // Close the modal when the close button is clicked closeBtn.addEventListener('click', () => {
+    closeBtn.addEventListener('click', () => {
       modal.style.display = 'none';
     });

-    // Close the modal when clicking outside the image modal.addEventListener('click', (e) => {
+    modal.addEventListener('click', (e) => {
       if (e.target === modal) {
         modal.style.display = 'none';